 I drove.
 No. Sped home after that conversation and immediately planted myself at the compact table in the bacon-scented kitchen and opened my laptop.
 As Stan had instructed, I read then deleted the email he had sent.

 The next morning, I started making the phone calls.
 I called nonstop from 8 am until 5 pm Monday through Friday.
-My mind wandered briefly to the previous six interns: the “other guys” that I had just a few months earlier, smugly called subpar and weak and I whispered a quick Hail Mary, praying for mercy on our souls.
+My mind wandered briefly to the previous six interns: the “other guys” that I had just a few months earlier, smugly called subpar and weak and I whispered The Lord’s Prayer, praying for mercy on our souls.

-I briefly considered letting HR Toby in on the terrible secret that was Stan but quickly changed my mind.
+I briefly considered letting HR Tobias in on the terrible secret that was Stan, but quickly changed my mind.
 I picked up my cell and continued making cold calls.
 Cold calls on behalf of a man named Stan...sometimes Stanley.
 Making the sales that I knew Stan could not make himself.

 The lives of seven mothers, all kept deep in a cavernous basement below Stan's suburban home, depended on it.
 I looked at my calendar and knew that soon, there would be an eighth caller helping us keep Stanley's sales at number one.

 Inspired by a Reddit Writing Prompt

 Published April 14, 2021 on Horror Tree's Dark Nowhere Series .
 (The above story is a slightly altered version of the publication.)